 The exact cause of ovulation related cramping and pain isn’t fully known.
-Typically, people assumed that you feel the pain when ovulation actually occurs and your egg breaks out of the follicle.
+One theory is the growth follicle may cause the stretching of the ovary causes the pain.
+Alternatively, people assumed that you feel the pain when ovulation actually occurs and your egg breaks out of the follicle.
 Minor leakage of blood from the ovary during ovulation might cause mittelschmerz to occur.
 It is believed that when it does leak, it irritates the abdominal wall or nearby nerves and causes the painful ovulation.
 Depending upon your unique pain threshold and the amount of blood that does leak, mittelschmerz might affect you differently than others.

 The University of Melbourne conducted a study that presented another possible cause of the ovulation pain.
 The research suggests that the majority women feel the pain before they actually ovulate.
 The pain seems to be associated with the the lutenizing hormone (LH) peaking and causing ovarian muscle to contract.

 Timing – If you are going to feel mittelschmerz, it will typically happen about 14 days before your period is due to arrive.
 This pain may last for a couple of hours or as long as a couple of days.